 - a) An applicant may cancel enrollment at any time before the commencement of class. - b) An applicant rejected by the institution shall be entitled to a refund of all monies paid.
 All refunds shall be returned within 45 days. - c) Refunds are based on scheduled hours.
 For clarification purposes this means if the institution schedules a student for training and the schedule is confirmed by the student, students will still be charged for the hours scheduled in a given week.
 Schedules are released weekly. - d) Refunds will be made within 45 days of the date of cancellation or termination.
 Refunds will be calculated as of the last date scheduled.
 Payments made by credit card will be returned to the same Credit card.
-Refunds for cash or checks will be made via ACH (An ACH is an electronic fund transfer made between banks and credit unions across what is called the Automated Clearing House network). - e) Special cases.
+Refunds for cash or checks will be made via ACH. - e) Special cases.
 In case of prolonged illness or accident, death in the family, or other circumstances that make it impractical to complete the program, the institution may make accommodations which are reasonable and fair to both parties. - f) Textbooks.
 Students will be provided with textbooks for the program when applicable.
 Textbooks are non-refundable and not included in refund calculations if student termination or withdrawal occurs after the commencement of class.